TypQxQ/Query-Endstop-Continuesly-in-Klipper/README.md

 echo Hello world
 ```

-# This is migrated from Klipper Toolchanger code.
+## This is migrated from Klipper Toolchanger code

 It can for example be used by a Jubilee style toolchanger to check if tool is
 locked and pause a print until it is.
 This is also usefull for other toolchangers that check if a tool is mounted or
 parked with endstops.